Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 Injuries can also cause cracks in your spinal discs.
 If the outer section of the disc cracks, the inner disc can bulge out and press down on the spinal cord and nerves.

-Some of the symptoms spine doctors in Atlanta, Georgia, want you to watch for include:
+Some of the symptoms spine doctors Georgia, want you to watch for include:

 Bone spurs, arthritis, and herniated discs can cause radiculopathy, which can lead to severe spinal pain.